gradualgames/ggvm/README.txt

 *Features and Limitations:
 ****************************************************************

-GGVm is a porting layer for NES homebrew games.
-It's similar to an emulator, but a small amount of customization needs to be done for most games.
-The goal is for it to be a convenient, free, no-strings attached way for an NES homebrew developer to get their game wrapped up and ready to publish on multiple platforms without having to pay anybody or ask for permission.

-GGVm supports a subset of the NES's full capabilities.
-This subset was chosen to support the needs of most of today's homebrew developers.
-This enabled us to complete the project quickly enough to return to creating homebrew games, as a real emulator would take much more effort.
-Please read the feature list below to get an idea of what GGVm's capabilities are.

--Buttery smooth 60fps play on pc systems up to ~8 years old (that I've tested) and modern phones.
-Seen decent performance on phones up to 3 years old.
+-Smooth 60fps play on pc systems up to ~8 years old and on Android phones and tablets up to ~3 years old that I have tested.
+As of this writing, iOS confirmed working well.

--Absolutely no input lag
+-No input lag added beyond latency already present in the controller subsystem.

 -Games must separate drawing in nmi from logic in main loop.